- Environment & Energy

 The carbon price should follow a “polluter pays” philosophy and ensure that the costs are not borne by the most vulnerable.
 Vulnerable communities should be helped, not harmed, by the policy.

-Specifically, we’ll look to see how the policy impacts communities of color, rural and indigenous communities, undocumented persons, those who are disabled or struggling with chronic health conditions, those most at risk from climate impacts and extractive industries, those not living in the wage economy, and those living in poverty.
+Specifically, we’ll look to see how the policy impacts communities of color, rural communities, Tribal nations and indigenous communities, undocumented persons, those who are disabled or struggling with chronic health conditions, those most at risk from climate impacts and extractive industries, those not living in the wage economy, and those living in poverty.

 Invest in an Affordable Clean Energy Future